 Do I have to use navy beans?

 Feel free to use whatever type of dried beans you like best (I happen to like the small navy beans).
 I like smaller beans, but there is no reason you couldn’t use a bean mixture or another variety of bean that you like.
 The last time I tested this I used a 16-bean combination and it was delicious and quite colorful, too.

-When I make this recipe in the slow cooker I usually just soak the beans overnight, but if you pre-soak for 24 hours you can knock off an hour or two from the cooking times (see slow cooker directions).
+When I make this recipe in the slow cooker I usually just soak the beans for about 12 hours, but if you pre-soak for 24 hours you may want to add the beans to the slow cooker later as they won’t need as long to cook (they will hold their shape better that way).
+On the other hand, if you don’t mind them being soft, you certainly can put them in right away—it’s totally up to you.
 The soup is done when then beans are cooked to the texture you prefer.
 I like very soft beans and thick soup, hence the longer cook time on this recipe.
 For a thinner soup or more firm beans, adjust the cooking time down.

 This time around I made the soup in my Instant Pot, and for that you don’t need to pre-soak the beans at all.
 The total time to prepare the soup in the Instant Pot will be around 1 1/2 hours (compared to about 12 1/2 hours for the slow cooked version).

 Can I add other ingredients to this soup?